noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 Under the hood, the return value is passed as an input to the circuit and is checked at the end of the circuit program.

-For example, if you have Noir program like this, the `verify` function will expect 3 public inputs:
+For example, if you have Noir program like this, the `verify` function will expect the public inputs array (second function parameter) to be of length 3:

 ```rust
 fn main(